IliaViazov/CV/index.md

 ## Work experience

 - **04/2024 - now**
-    - Assistant by composition department
+    - Assistant by the composition department and technical assistan by the electronic studio
     - Musikhochschule Lübeck, Germany
 - **10/2022 - 02/2024**
     - Tutor and Music Teacher